elephant03/LoginAccess-v3/README.md

 3.1 | 2018/04/09

+### Description
-DESCRIPTION: A login program which will have user authencation and will be able to run my other programes when placed into the correct folder
+A login program which will have user authencation and will be able to run my other programes when placed into the correct folder

+### Requirments
-REQIRAMENTS: Python 3.X (written in 3.6) with standered python libary
+Python 3.X (written in 3.6) with standered python libary